Teacher tip: Break down essay assignments with this 4-step process

 This step takes the most time, but it’s a critical one to do.
 It gets faster with practice and eventually your child will start doing it automatically.

 Using the above example, part one of the question requires knowing which conflict exists.
-Once she jots down notes about this, she can move on to part two: How is the conflict different from what she expected?
-To answer this part, your child must write down what she thought the conflict would be focused on.
+Once your child jots down notes about this, they can move on to part two: How is the conflict different from what they expected?
+To answer this part, your child must write down what they thought the conflict would be focused on.

-This means she has to look at what actually happened and explain how it’s unexpected.
-With the notes she jotted down about the conflict (part one of the question), she already has some of the answer ready.
+This means they have to look at what actually happened and explain how it’s unexpected.
+With the notes they jotted down about the conflict (part one of the question), they already have some of the answer ready.

-She can build on information similarly as she moves from part two to part three of the question.
-You might need to help her organize her ideas the first few times so she really understands the process.
+Your child can build on information similarly while moving from part two to part three of the question.
+You might need to help your organize ideas the first few times while learning the process.

 Getting to this stage is great.
-Your child has identified the specific part that doesn’t make sense to her.
+Your child has identified the specific part that doesn’t make sense.
 Talk through the confusion and possible solutions.
-And remind her that the notes she took can be a road map to the quickest and best way to find answers to most of her questions.
+And remind your child that the notes they took can be a road map to the quickest and best way to find answers to most of their questions.

 The key to each of these steps is to get your child to think about an essay question in parts.
 With practice, this skill can become automatic for your child.